 This video was originally published in Silicon Semiconductor.

-Zsolt Tokei is imec fellow, program director nano-interconnects at imec.
-He joined imec in 1999 and since then held various technical positions in the organization.
-First as a process engineer and researcher in the field of copper low-k interconnects, then he headed the metal section.
-Later he became principal scientist, and program director nano-interconnects.
+Zsolt Tokei is imec fellow, and incoming program director of 3D system integration at imec.
+He joined imec in 1999 and, since then, has held various technical positions in the organization.
+First, as a process engineer and researcher in the field of copper low-k interconnects, then headed the metal section.
+Later he became principal scientist, program director of nano-interconnects and more recently transitioned to 3D interconnects.
 He earned a M.S.
 (1994) in physics from the University Kossuth in Debrecen, Hungary.
 In the framework of a co-directed thesis between the Hungarian University Kossuth and the French University Aix Marseille-III, he obtained his PhD (1997) in physics and materials science.
-In 1998 he started working at the Max-Planck Institute of Düsseldorf, Germany, as a post-doctorate researcher.
-Joining imec, he continued working on a range of interconnect issues including scaling, metallization, electrical characterization, module integration, reliability and system aspects.
+In 1998, he started working at the Max-Planck Institute of Düsseldorf, Germany, as a post-doctorate researcher.
+Joining imec, he continued working on a range of interconnect issues, including scaling, metallization, electrical characterization, module integration, reliability, and system aspects.

 Published on: